JithinJyothi95/InClassTask-1-Monitoring/README.md

 ## Hypothesis

-The SigNoz application was returning 403 errors and failing to serve metrics and services because the `query-service` container was entirely missing from the deployment stack.
+The SigNoz application failed to start because the `query-service` container was entirely missing from the `docker-compose-core.yaml` setup.

 ## What Was Attempted

-To address this, a new `query-service` container was added to the `docker-compose-core.yaml` under the correct service definition.

-Here is the configuration that was added:
+To investigate the startup failure, the stack was reviewed and it was confirmed that the `query-service` (which is essential for bridging ClickHouse data and the frontend UI) was not defined in the active Compose file.

+A full configuration for `query-service` was added, including environment variables, ports, healthcheck, and volumes.

+### Added service definition:

 ```yaml
 query-service: